fmtn/a/README.md

     $a -A -b "amqp://guest:guest@localhost:5672" -p "foobar" q

+#Use Artemis Core
+Use Artemis core protocol (HornetQ) with the -a option.

+    $a -a -b "tcp://localhost:61616" -p "foobar" q

+Please note that this won't auto deploy the queue in current versions of Artemis.
+Using OpenWire will autodeploy the queue.

 #Use JNDI to connect
 To connect in a protocol agnostic way, you can specify a JNDI file that points out the JMS provider and settings.